Medicare Annual Enrollment

-Medicare has an open enrollment period from October 15 to December 7 each year known as AEP or Medicare Annual Enrollment Period.
+Medicare has a Medicare Annual Enrollment Period that runs from October 15 to December 7 each year known as AEP.

 During this period, you can make any of these changes: